-Located approximately seven miles downstream, the City of Wenatchee (located in Chelan County) is currently the largest city in north central Washington, drawing people from all over the region for its temperate climate, moderate housing prices, and recreational opportunities.
+Currently, Wenatchee is the largest city in north central Washington, drawing people from all over the region for its temperate climate, moderate housing prices, and recreational opportunities.
 The area experienced its largest population increase between 1990 and 2000, growing by more than 6,000 to a population of 27,856.
 2010-census information indicates additional growth of approximately 10,000 residents (US Census, 2010).
-Also downstream of the Rocky Reach Project, the City of East Wenatchee is the largest community in Douglas County, with a 2012 population of 13,280 (MRSC, 2012a).
-Entiat is the largest community on the Project reservoir with a 2012 population of 1,135 (MRSC, 2012b).
+East Wenatchee is the largest community in Douglas County, with a 2012 population of 13,280 (MRSC, 2012).